SwissDataScienceCenter/renku-python/CONTRIBUTING.rst

 If you want to submit a bug, improvement or feature suggestions feel free to open a corresponding issue on GitHub.

-If you are reporting a bug, please help us to speed up the diagnosing a problem by providing us with as much as information as possible.
+If you are reporting a bug, please help us to speed up diagnosing the problem by providing us with as much as information as possible.
 Ideally, that would include a step by step process on how to reproduce the bug.